Records Request Program

 Despite all efforts, the DMVA understands that veterans often lose track of their military paperwork.
 Here is how veterans and their family members can retrieve that information:

 Discharged veterans from 2010-present can access their own digital records by setting up an account through the benefits portal.
-If you have been discharged from military service prior to 2010, with no remaining service obligation, your Personnel Files are most likely stored at the National Archives and Records Administration (NARA).
+If you have been discharged from an active branch of military service or the reserves prior to 2010, with no remaining service obligation, your Personnel Files are most likely stored at the National Archives and Records Administration (NARA).
+NARA does not house Guard Personnel Files.
 To request information maintained in a personnel file, a veteran, or their next-of-kin, can complete the Standard Form 180, which includes mailing instructions on the last page.
 You can also visit the National Archives site to submit a signed form electronically.

 Pennsylvania National Guard Records: